Skip to Main Content

-Business (Gale (OneFile) Provides full-text coverage of all business disciplines including accounting, economics, finance, marketing, management and strategy through nearly 4,000 leading business and trade publications, updated daily.
+Business (Gale (OneFile) This link opens in a new windowProvides full-text coverage of all business disciplines including accounting, economics, finance, marketing, management and strategy through nearly 4,000 leading business and trade publications, updated daily.

-Communication and Mass Media Complete Full text of over 500 journals, indexing and abstracts for more than 620 journals, and selected (“priority”) coverage of nearly 200 more.
+Communication and Mass Media Complete This link opens in a new windowFull text of over 500 journals, indexing and abstracts for more than 620 journals, and selected (“priority”) coverage of nearly 200 more.

 Contemporary Women's Issues records are indexed by 17 categories, including subject, region, article type and publication type.
 Basic searching on the Internet is easy -- using keywords, with options to search full-text, enhanced titles, author or book author.
 Advanced searching is done using convenient pull-down menus for selecting indexed terms.

-Global Issues (Gale In Context) A database designed to support global awareness.
+Global Issues (Gale In Context) This link opens in a new windowA database designed to support global awareness.
 Authoritative content empowers learners to critically analyze and understand the most important issues of the modern world.

-PsycARTICLES (EBSCOhost) Full text of almost 80 journals, mostly published by the American Psychological Association.
+PsycARTICLES (EBSCOhost) This link opens in a new windowFull text of almost 80 journals, mostly published by the American Psychological Association.
 An excellent place to look for peer-reviewed research articles.

-Psychology & Behavioral Sciences Collection A wide selection of research journals, many in full text.
+Psychology & Behavioral Sciences Collection This link opens in a new windowA wide selection of research journals, many in full text.

-Psychology (Gale OneFile) Provide access to authoritative periodical content supporting research in all fields of psychology.
+Psychology (Gale OneFile) This link opens in a new windowProvide access to authoritative periodical content supporting research in all fields of psychology.